nushankodikara/TecInpact/content/post/budget-online-radio-station-guide-2020.md

 ![Software Setup](/uploads/20200711_43.png "Software Setup")

-And Paste respectivly in Server Address, Port and password. also change Connect Using to V1.x and DO NOT FILL DJ / User ID.
+And Paste respectively in Server Address, Port and password. also change Connect Using to V1.x and DO NOT FILL DJ / User ID.

 ![Software Setup](/uploads/20200711_44.png "Software Setup")